Dry and Sensitive Skin Care: How to Strengthen Your Skin’s Natural Barrier

 Time matters: Cleanse for at least 60 seconds to dissolve impurities, residues, and allow active ingredients to work.
 Pair this with gentle circular motions to boost microcirculation and promote renewal.

 Drying done right: Pat skin dry with a soft cotton or disposable towel – never rub.
-Rough handling damages the skin’s natural barrier, leaving even the richest moisturizer ineffective.
+Rough handling damages the skin’s natural barrier, leaving even the richest moisturiser ineffective.

 What is the best cleanser for sensitive and dry skin on the face?